-79 Agency/Group/Organization Urban Housing Solutions Agency/Group/Organization Type Housing What section of the Plan was addressed by Homeless Needs - Chronically homeless Consultation?
-Homeless Needs - Chronically Homeless Homeless Needs - Families with children Consultation: Homeless Needs - Veterans Homeless Needs - Veterans Homeless Needs - Unaccompanied youth ı · · · · · · · · · · · · · · · · · · · How was the Agency/Oroug/Organization Homeless Strategy How was the Agency/Group/Organization Agency participated in consultation on consulted and what are the anticipated homelessness with the CoC.
+79 Agency/Group/Organization Urban Housing Solutions 13 Agency/Group/Organization Type Housing What section of the Plan was addressed by Homeless Needs - Chronically homeless Consultation?
+Homeless Needs - Families with children Homeless Needs - Veterans Homeless Needs - Unaccompanied youth Homeless Strategy How was the Agency/Group/Organization Agency participated in consultation on consulted and what are the anticipated homelessness with the CoC.
 Agency outcomes of the consultation or areas for provides affordable housing and permanent improved coordination? supportive housing for the homeless and has been a CHDO and HOPWA Sponsor.
-80 Agency/Group/Organization Vanderbilt University HHS Agency/Group/Organization Type Civic Leaders Other (University) What section of the Plan was addressed by Homeless Needs - Chronically homeless Consultation?
+80 Agency/Group/Organization Vanderbilt University HHS Agency/Group/Organization Type Civic Leaders , , , , , , , , , , , , , , , , , , , , Other (University) What section of the Plan was addressed by Homeless Needs - Chronically homeless Consultation?
 Homeless Needs - Families with children Homeless Needs - Veterans Homeless Needs - Unaccompanied youth Homeless Strategy How was the Agency/Group/Organization Agency participated in consultation on consulted and what are the anticipated homelessness with housing navigators.
-The outcomes of the consultation or areas for Health and Human Services Track prepares improved coordination? students for careers in social work, the • medical and dental fields, health policy, etc. 81 Agency/Group/Organization Vaughn Development Group Agency/Group/Organization Type Housing S. S Business Leaders What section of the Plan was addressed by Housing Needs Assessment Consultation?
+The outcomes of the consultation or areas for Health and Human Services Track prepares improved coordination? students for careers in social work, the improved doordination: medical and dental fields, health policy, etc. 81 Agency/Group/Organization Vaughn Development Group 0.
+Agency/Group/Organization Type Housing Agency/oroup/organization Type Business Leaders What section of the Plan was addressed by Housing Needs Assessment Consultation?
 Market Analysis How was the Agency/Group/Organization Group participated in housing consultation consulted and what are the anticipated on new construction - rental.
-Group outcomes of the consultation or areas for provides development consulting services improved coordination? for affordable housing projects.
-82 Agency/Group/Organization Veterans Affairs Department 02 Agency/Group/Organization Type Services - Veterans Agonoy/Oroup/Organization Type Other government - Federal What section of the Plan was addressed by Homeless Needs - Chronically homeless Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Oursuitation: Homeless Needs - Parilles with children Homeless Needs - Veterans Homeless Needs - Unaccompanied youth How was the Agency/Crown/Organization Homeless Strategy How was the Agency/Group/Organization Agency participated in consultation on consulted and what are the anticipated homelessness with CoC and housing outcomes of the consultation or areas for navigators.
-Agency provides patient care improved coordination? and federal benefits to Veterans and their · dependents.
+Group outcomes of the consultation or areas for · · improved coordination? provides development consulting services for affordable housing projects.
+82 Agency/Group/Organization Veterans Affairs Department Agency/Group/Organization Type Services - Veterans Other government - Federal What section of the Plan was addressed by Homeless Needs - Chronically homeless Consultation?
+Homeless Needs - Families with children Homeless Needs - Veterans Homeless Strategy How was the Agency/Group/Organization Agency participated in consultation on consulted and what are the anticipated homelessness with CoC and housing outcomes of the consultation or areas for navigators.
+Agency provides patient care improved coordination? and federal benefits to Veterans and their dependents.